SGH-SS/my-vite-project/README.md

 ---

-## 🏗️ The Platform: Monolithic Implementation
+## 🏗️ The Platform: Unified Core Architecture

-While the Intelligence Engines provide the "Brain," the **Daygent Monolith** provides the "Body."
+While the Intelligence Engines provide the "Brain," the **Daygent Core** provides the "Body."
 The system is architected as a high-performance React 19 application backed by a unified FastAPI server, seamlessly integrating **six specialized dashboards** into a single event loop.

 ### 🖥️ Integrated Dashboard Suite